Antisemitism on the rise in Florida and across the nation

 "In 2020, the year before, we had set a record then and we had a 40% increase over 2019," he said.

-Wilk said we're seeing a steady rise in the levels of antisemitism.
+Wilk said they are seeing a steady rise in the levels of antisemitism.

-"In January fliers with antisemitic language were distributed across 5 states including South Florida," he said.
+"In January, flyers with antisemitic language were distributed across five states, including South Florida," he said.

-And earlier this month, in Boca Raton, Jewish residents woke up to flyers outside their homes that had the face of Adolf Hitler on them.
+Earlier this month in Boca Raton, Jewish residents woke up to flyers outside their homes that had the face of Adolf Hitler on them.

 "We saw a rise in Florida and across the country of antisemitism emanating from anti-Israel demonstrations, and anti-Israel attitudes, especially during the May conflict last year between Israel and Hamas," he said.